 Cool Condition - Temperature has dropped 20°F (11°C) below the current set temperature.
 The pump and heater have been activated to bring the temperature to within 15°F (8°C) of the set temperature.
-No corrective action is required.
+No corrective action is required (page 30).

-Note: During cold periods, you may consider increasing the number of filtration cycles (pages 30-31).
+Note: During cold periods, you may consider increasing the number of filtration cycles.

-13.7 Panel Displays ICE
+13.7 Panel displays ICE

 Freeze Protection - A potential freeze condition has been detected.
 No action is required.
-The pump and heater will operate to circulate and warm water through the plumbing spa is out of danger.
-See "Winterizing" Section 11.7 for details (page 36).
+Main pump will operate to circulate warm water through the plumbing until the spa is out of danger.

-13.8 Panel Displays OH
+13.8 Panel displays - - -